The Colosseum at Sunrise (Photo: Envato)

 Very Recent History

-The first time I visited Rome, about 30 years ago, the city was quite different from today - 2022.
+The first time I visited Rome, about 30 years ago, the city was quite different from today - 2023.
 Well, most of the historical sites and beautiful buildings haven’t changed but the city is, by far, friendlier to the Jewish kosher observant tourist than it was in the past.
 Thirty years ago, there were about one and a half kosher restaurants (that since have closed) and a couple of kosher grocery shops.
 I remember Coke and Osem Crackers were sometimes an essential energy source and it was also hard to find a minyan for Shabbat, if you didn’t stay in the area of the Jewish Ghetto or Piazza Bologna.Today you can find many different types of kosher restaurants in Rome.
 There are also two big Chabad centers and three Shuls with a regular minyan.
-There is also a list of kosher products so that you can go and shop for food in any supermarket, as well as several kosher grocery stores and dedicated sections for kosher products in selected Carrefour shops, located in Jewish areas.
+There is a kosher products list put out by the Italy Kosher Union so that you can go and shop for food in any supermarket, as well as several kosher grocery stores and dedicated sections for kosher products in selected Carrefour shops, located in Jewish areas.

 La Taverna Del Ghetto Kosher restaurant in Rome (Camelia.boban, CC BY-SA 4.0, via Wikimedia Commons)

 Rome is one of the very few destinations where you can leave all your canned food at home and enjoy a kosher vacation for a reasonable cost.
 Click here for information about restaurants, hotels, Shuls, Mikves etc.

 So let's Start